 Create, view, and manage classic metric alerts using Azure Monitor

 This article describes how to create older classic metric alerts.
 Azure Monitor now supports newer near-real time metric alerts and a new alerts experience.
 Classic alerts are retired for public cloud users.
 Classic alerts for Azure Government cloud and Azure China 21Vianet will retire on 29 February 2024.

 Classic metric alerts in Azure Monitor provide a way to get notified when one of your metrics crosses a threshold.
 Classic metric alerts is an older functionality that allows for alerting only on non-dimensional metrics.
-There is an existing newer functionality called Metric alerts, which has improved functionality over classic metric alerts.
+There's an existing newer functionality called Metric alerts, which has improved functionality over classic metric alerts.
 You can learn more about the new metric alerts functionality in metric alerts overview.
-In this article, we will describe how to create, view and manage classic metric alert rules through Azure portal and PowerShell.
+In this article, we'll describe how to create, view and manage classic metric alert rules through Azure portal and PowerShell.

 With Azure portal